 ABILITY TO CUSTOMIZE THE FELLOWSHIP

 We hope to provide the best possible experience for every fellow and this includes attempts to meet the individual needs and desires of each trainee when possible.
 We offer flexible start dates and work schedules.
 We also offer the ability for fellows to be involved in a variety of activities that TREC offers including the development/growth of the extern training program, provision of supervision, running/developing support or therapy groups, or community engagement/outreach.

-TREC DC offers a one year externship for students pursuing an advanced clinical degree (PhD or PsyD).
+TREC DC offers a one year externship for students pursuing an advanced clinical degree (PhD or PsyD) who have already completed at least two years of clinical training, at least one of which included providing therapy.
 Our externship offers opportunities to provide trauma-focused therapy, as well as the potential for co-leading groups and/or workshops.
 We provide weekly team consultation and monthly trainings.
+The externship includes a required team meeting on Thursdays from 12 to 1 pm.
 There are also opportunities to establish and/or help continue community partnerships with social service organizations in the DC area.
-This would be an ideal placement for a clinical graduate student who is looking to receive trauma-focused training and experience, including in evidence-based psychotherapies within a cultural humility/social justice framework.
+This would be an ideal placement for an advanced clinical graduate student who is looking to build their clinical experience with trauma-focused training and experience, including the use of evidence-based psychotherapies within a cultural humility/social justice framework.

 To apply, please send a cover letter, CV, and two letters of recommendation (can be from you or directly from the recommender) to email@example.com.

 We are no longer accepting applications for the '24-'25 externship.

 Please check back in Winter 2024 for details on applying for the next training year.